weis/QCbl/README.md

 # Installation

+* if needed: run "git submodule update --init --recursive" to install couchbase lite core including other submodules into src/3rdparty/couchbase-lite-core.
+Open CMakeLists.txt from couchbase-lite-core root directory in qt-creator (ver.
+4.4 or later) and build the project with the preferrred kit.

 * Change locations of the couchbase-lite-core header and libraries in litecore.pri.
-* if needed: run "git submodule update --init --recursive" to install couchbase lite core including other submodules.

 # Authors